avigad/mathematics_in_lean_source/source/basic_skills.rst

 We can delimit the scope of the declaration by putting it in a ``section ... end`` block.
-Finally, Lean provides us with a means of checking and expression and determining its type:
+Finally, Lean provides us with a command to determine the type of an expression:

 .. code-block:: lean